jimmoffitt/rules-migrator/README.md

 Given the high volumes of real-time Twitter data, it is highly recommended that rules are reviewed before adding to a live stream.
 If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream

-For more information on migrating PowerTrack rules from one stream to another, see [this Gnip soppurt article].
+For more information on migrating PowerTrack rules from one stream to another, see [this Gnip support article](http://support.gnip.com/articles/rules-migrator.html).

 The rest of this document focuses on the Ruby example app used to migrate rules.

 ## User-stories  <a id="user-stories" class="tall">&nbsp;</a>

-Here are some common user-stories in mind when writing this app:
+Here are some common user-stories that drove the development of this app:

 + As a real-time PowerTrack 1.0 customer, I want a tool to copy those rules to a PowerTrack 2.0 stream.
-+ As a real-time PowerTrack customer, I want a tool to copy my 'dev' rules to my 'prod' stream.
++ As a real-time PowerTrack (1.0 or 2.0) customer, I want a tool to copy my 'dev' rules to my 'prod' stream.
 + As a Replay customer, I want to clone my real-time rules to my Replay stream.

 ## Features  <a id="features" class="tall">&nbsp;</a>

-+ Translates rules when necessary.
++ When migrating rules from version 1.0 to 2.0, translates rules when possible.
+  + Version 1.0 rules with [deprecated Operators](http://support.gnip.com/apis/powertrack2.0/transition.html#DeprecatedOperators) can not be translated, and are instead logged.
 + Migrates rules tags.
 + Manages POST request payload limits, 1 MB with version 1.0, 5 MB with version 2.0.
-+ Provides options for:
++ Provides 'output' options for:
   + Writing write rules JSON to a local file.
   + POSTing rules to the target system using the PowerTrack Rules API.

-### Fundamental Details
+### Fundamental Details <a id="fundamental-details" class="tall">&nbsp;</a>

 + No rules are deleted.
 + Code disallows adding rules to the Source system.